-Motion rate accuracy describes the closeness of the measured magnitude of the target object’s vibration frequency caused by part(s) of the target object to the true magnitude of the target object’s vibration frequency.

-Editor’s Note: terminology of motion rate accuracy needs to be refined.

 Sensing group: a set of UEs that support sensing operations all of whose location is known and whose sensing measurement data can be collected synchronously.

 Sensing measurement data: data collected about radio/wireless signals impacted (e.g. reflected, refracted, diffracted) by an object or environment of interest for sensing purposes.